Scott Elstermann counts himself lucky to be able to combine his passion and career.

 Scott’s commitment to the local dance industry saw him recently nominated for the 2024 Western Australian of the Year Youth Award.

-“What a special phone call that was to get.
-You don't think about the impact that you're having on the community.
-I know some people might look at me and think ‘oh he's just doing his little dance thing on the side’, but to see the power that dance can have - especially with what we've gone through recently with the pandemic - and being able to create a space for people to have fun, be joyful and play is something I don’t take for granted.
+“What a special phone call that was.
+I never really stopped to think about the impact I might be having on the community and the industry.
+To see the power that dance can have - especially with what we've gone through recently with the pandemic - and being able to create a space for people to have fun, be joyful and play is something I don’t take for granted.

 “I've really tried to go against the competitive trend that dance can create.
 One of my mantras is ‘it doesn't cost anything to be kind’.
-By weaving that sentiment into my artistic practice has shown that anything is possible and to not take everything so seriously.
+By weaving that sentiment into my artistic practice has shown that anything is possible.

-“To be recognised for my work in dance and to see an independent artist be highlighted in that way was phenomenal.
+“To be recognised for my work and to see an independent artist be highlighted in that way was phenomenal.
 What a privilege.”